hakancelikdev/unimport/docs/tutorial/supported-behaviors.md

 #### Comments

-**This feature is only available for python 3.8.**

-Imports in the example below aren't flag as unused by import.
+Imports in the example below aren't flag as unused by unimport.

 ```python
 from typing import Any